Configuration and Engineering

 and communications bandwidth.

-The ACO consists of various modules as shown in Figures 1,
+The ACO consists of various modules as shown in Figures 1 and

 2